Decorator Observer Chain of Responsibility Coffee Shack

 in vector or a more specialized container.
 Have customers

 register with a Barista object.
-The customers could be
+The customers should be

 notified at once.
 Then, each customer should determine if it is her